camkol/camkol.github.io/README.md

 -Added Calculator
 -Added ARIA to pages
--overhauling index.html for more improved first impression -Arranged presentation sites
+-overhauling index.html for more improved first impression -Arranged presentation sites on index.html
--Created and edited images for presenter sites
--Added pop-up function to all view links
--tighten up presenters
+-Created and edited images for presenter sites on index.html -Added pop-up function to all view links on index.html -tighten up presenters on index.html
 -created storage folder for unused items
 -moved project folder out
 -add process to Xyline
 -add process to Colmar
+-add process to MEME gen